Distribution Management: Definition, Advantages & Strategies

 - Ease of integration and compatibility with legacy systems.

 - Scalability and elasticity

 - Data management and analytics, including real-time data streaming and ecosystem data-sharing

 What Are the 4 Channels of Distribution?

-There were historically three distribution channels:
+There are four distribution channels:

 Goods are distributed from manufacturers to wholesalers in this channel.
 For example, liquor distillers distribute their brands of liquors to wholesalers.